shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ```
 All programming assignments are **individual** assignments -- you are expected to complete and submit your own program.<br>

-Assignments can be turned in up to 48 hours late with a 15% penalty.<br>

-If you are unable to complete everything on time, you should still turn in whatever work you have.
+If you are not able to complete this programming assignment, turn in your partial work for partial credit, or submit later for late credit.
 If you turn in nothing, you get a zero.
-If you turn in something, you receive partial credit.
+If you turn in something, you receive a grade that is higher than zero.

 ## Extra Credit